How to Read a Thermometer

 Thermometer: You can use a digital thermometer or a traditional mercury thermometer.
 Digital thermometers are more commonly used nowadays due to their accuracy and ease of use.

-Probe covers (if using a digital thermometer): If you are using a digital thermometer that requires probe covers, make sure you have an adequate supply of disposable probe covers.
+Probe covers: If you are using a digital thermometer that requires probe covers, make sure you have an adequate supply of disposable probe covers.
 These covers help maintain hygiene and prevent the spread of germs.

 Alcohol swabs: It’s essential to clean the thermometer before and after each use.
 Alcohol swabs or rubbing alcohol can be used to disinfect the thermometer.
 Make sure to use a clean swab or cloth to avoid contaminating the thermometer.